awsdocs/amazon-pinpoint-user-guide/doc-source/messages-mobile.md

 1. Open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.

-1. On the **Projects** page, choose a project in which the push notification channel is enabled\.
+1. On the **All projects** page, choose a project in which the push notification channel is enabled\.

 1. In the navigation pane, choose **Test messaging**\.